jeferson0993/bitcoinjs-lib-wrapper/README.md

 These functions use **inputs** (outputs from previous transactions) and **outputs** (destination addresses and amounts) to construct a transaction.
 The **WIF** (private key) is used to sign the transaction, ensuring that only the private key owner can move the funds.

-> future versions will include Array<inputs> and Array<outputs>.
-As up until now, only offers one input and two outputs
+> future versions will include array of inputs and array of outputs.
+But for now, we only offer one input and two outputs per transaction

 ### 8. **Locking Scripts and Multisig**